vueComponent/ant-design-vue/docs/vue/getting-started.en-US.md

 > Before delving into Ant Design Vue, a good knowledge base of [Vue](https://cn.vuejs.org/) and [JavaScript ES2015](http://babeljs.io/docs/learn-es2015/) is needed.

+## Use vue-cli@3
+We provide an [Ant Design Vue](https://github.com/vueComponent/vue-cli-plugin-ant-design) plugin for vue-cli@3, which you can use to quickly build an Ant Design Vue-based project.

 ## Playground